tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/closing_remarks.md

 # Closing Remarks

 Thank you for participating in this mini-module, BSc Research Ethics for Personal Data!
-We aimed to provide information, examples, and practice opportunities so that you develop the skills to:
+We aimed to provide information, examples, and practice opportunities so that you could develop core skills and knowledge necessary to work ethically with personal data.
+This information will apply when you do projects involving human participants.
+It could be helpful to refer back to when you start your BEP.

-- Recognize personal data.

-- Identify directly and indirectly identifiable personal research data.
+In  <a href="https://tu-delft-library.github.io/BSc_Research_Ethics_for_Personal_Data/main/defining_personal_data.html" target="_blank">Section I</a>, we discussed the **definition of personal data**.
+We learend how to distinguish between **directly and and indirectly identifiable(( personal research data.

-- Explain why all human research data must be handled carefully, both from an ethical and legal perspective.

-- Understand that risks can arise when working with human research participants and personal data.

-- Explain why certain types of personal data carry increased risk, including vulnerable subjects and special categories of personal data.
+In Section II, we looked at examples of why all human research data must be **handled carefully**, both from an ethical and legal perspective.
+We examined **risks that can arise** when working with human research participants and personal data.
+We learned that some types of personal data carry **increased risk**, including **vulnerable subjects** and **special categories** of personal data.

-- Explain how to prevent and mitigate risks related to collecting, processing, and storing personal data.
+In Section III, we examined how to **prevent and minimise risks** related to collecting, processing, and storing personal data.

-- Be familiar with institutional policies and procedures for working with personal data.
+In Section IV we built familiarity with **institutional policies and procedures at TU Delft** for working with personal data.
+We looked at **the role of the HREC** and the HREC's **application process** and identified who to approach with questions.

 Please contact Data Literacy Project leader Paige Folsom with additional questions or to suggest edits and revisions: p.m.folsom@tudelft.nl